 - parmesan cheese (if not vegan)

-- Cut eggplant into 1/4 inch slices and place on paper towels
+- Cut eggplant into 1/4-inch slices and place them on paper towels or a kitchen towel.

-- Sprinkle salt on eggplant and let sit for 10 minutes
+- Sprinkle salt on the eggplant slices and let sit for 10 minutes.

-- Using a paper towel, blot excess salt, and water off eggplant
+- Using a paper towel or kitchen towel, blot excess salt and water off the eggplant.

-- On one plate, add flour.
+- Create an assembly line.
+On one plate add flour.
 On another plate, mix together breadcrumbs and Italian seasoning.
 Pour almond milk into a bowl.

 - Take an eggplant slice and dip in flour on both sides, then dunk in almond milk, then coat with breadcrumbs.
-Place on baking sheet lined with parchment paper.
-Do this to all the eggplant slices.
+Place on the baking sheet.
+Repeat with all the eggplant slices.

 - Bake for 20 minutes.
 Flip and bake for an additional 2-3 minutes.

-- Serve with pasta, marinara, and cheese (if not vegan)
+- Serve with pasta, marinara, and top with parmesan cheese (or vegan cheese).

 Please note this post may contain affiliate links which do not impact the cost to you but gives me a small commission.
 Thank you for your support!